 Motivated by slow post-bleaching recovery rates, the ‘Reef Rescuers’ project was developed to restore the fringing coral reef within Cousin Island Special Reserve.
 The first ever large-scale reef restoration project began in 2010 with the financial support of United States Agency for International Development (USAID).
 Further financial support was received under the Government of Seychelles-Global Environment Facility (GEF)-United Nations Dvelopment Project (UNDP) Protected Area Project in 2011.
 Utilising the ‘coral gardening’ concept, fragments of healthy coral were collected, raised in underwater nurseries and then transplanted onto a degraded reef.
 Since 2010, 40,000 corals have been raised in underwater nurseries, of which over 24,000 were successfully transplanted, covering the area of a football field (5,225 m2).
 The long-term success of the project is currently being assessed, with initial data demonstrating an increase in both coral recruit and fish densities following intervention, highlighting the benefits of active reef restoration.

 The project has already had a very positive knowledge-building impact, with over 40 scientific divers and volunteers trained on reef restoration techniques and the first ever Reef Rescuers Training program delivered in 2015, with six multinational trainees successfully completing the eight-week training program.
 A second regional training program fro the Western Indian Ocean region was delivered to participants from Kenya, Tanzania, Mozambique, Madagascar, Mauritius, and Rodrigues in 2018.
-To further disseminate knowledge gained from the ongoing Reef Rescuers project, a ‘Reef Restoration Tool Kit’ is soon to be published, highlighting lessons learned and restoration best practices.
+To further disseminate knowledge gained from the ongoing Reef Rescuers project, a ‘Reef Restoration Toolkit’ is has been published, highlighting lessons learned and restoration best practices.

 Restauration des récifs coralliens des Seychelles (French, Plongeur.com Magazine)